nextbase dash cam

 In addition, only half the cameras out there come with memory cards to begin with and even then, they’re between 8-16 GB, so expect that you’ll have to purchase one separately.

-Garmin Dash Cams have been designed to be compact and take up as little space as possible on your front windshield.
-Therefore, most of the up front features are contained on the app and installation comes in the form of the different lights on the interface.
-However, Garmin is often considered to have one of the most user friendly app experiences.
+Garmin dash cams are designed to be compact, taking up minimal space on your windshield.
+Most up front features are contained on the app and installation comes in the form of the different lights on the interface.
+Garmin is also known for having one of the most user-friendly dash cam apps, making setup and daily use simple.

-Thinkware has a wide selection of cameras (perhaps the biggest selection), from the simple F200 front and rear camera to the fancy U1000 that includes (among other things) cloud storage capabilities.
-Thinkware cameras also come with GPS tracking.
-One thing that is very common among Thinkware cameras, however, is voice prompts.
-Rather than beeps and boops, there are voice prompts that will tell you when the camera is recording, not recording, and when you are approaching red light traffic cameras.
+Thinkware offers a wide range of cameras, from the simple F200 front and rear camera to the advanced U1000, which includes cloud storage.
+Many Thinkware cameras also come with GPS tracking.
+A common feature is voice prompts.
+Instead of beeps, the camera will tell you when it’s recording, when it’s not, and when you’re approaching red light cameras.
 Once again, your provincial laws will probably tell you whether you can and can’t use this latter feature.

-NextBase excels in out-of-the-box innovation.
-The 322GW Dash Cam was the world’s first with an Emergency SOS system, and the MyNextBase Connect App has had features like memory card space tracking, the previously mentioned ability to email videos directly from it, and preview videos so that you can watch low quality videos before you download high quality ones.
+Nextbase excels in out-of-the-box innovation.
+The 322GW dash cam was the world’s first to feature an Emergency SOS system.
+Its MyNextBase Connect app lets you track memory card space, email videos directly, and preview low-quality clips before downloading the full high-quality version.
 Some cameras can also record at up to 60 frames per second.
-NextBase also has a suite of different buying options, including an optional in-dash camera option.
+Nextbase also has a suite of different buying options, including an optional in-dash camera option.

 Take the next step